 It was an image far more apocalyptic and dire than most were used to in our part of central New Jersey.
 Having just come home from a month-long mountain expedition less than two weeks prior, I was still well within a survivor’s mindset, and readily equipped to deal with the situation.
 Still, despite my experience in tough situations, I quickly found that Sandy had plenty teach me.

-5. Be Careful.
-Take great care with generators!
+Take great care with your generators!
 Do not run them indoors, or beneath open windows or intake vents.
 The carbon monoxide exposure from exhaust can be fatal, and there have been cases where individuals have died by unwittingly filling their house with the fumes.

 About Joshua Valentine: A lifelong outdoors and survival expert, Josh combines years of backcountry experience with a lifetime of unique and inventive fitness training, designed to prepare the body and mind for the rigors of the wilderness.
 Josh holds certifications as a Wilderness First Responder (WFR), American Canoe Association Whitewater Raft Guide (ACA), and Personal Trainer (AFAA).
 He is also a recorded Adirondack 46’r and White Mountain 4,000 Footer.